-- 3. Pursuant to DEPP 6.5A.1G, at Step 1, the Authority seeks to deprive a firm of the financial benefit derived directly from the breach where it is practicable to quantify this. - 4.
-The Authority has not identified any financial benefit that Bar derived directly from the breaches. - 5.
+- 3. Pursuant to DEPP 6.5B.1G, at Step 1, the Authority seeks to deprive an individual of the financial benefit derived directly from the breach where it is practicable to quantify this. - 4.
+The Authority has not identified any financial benefit that Mr Redgrave derived directly from the breach. - 5.
 Step 1 is therefore £0.